- Robert O’Kell

 Both were fulfilling experiences in so many ways and what was recorded in both instances reflects the energy and determination of the people who push the boundaries of dance and whose achievements create our dance history.

-Here is a link to the list of oral histories I have conducted for various organisations, now stretching back over three decades.
+Here is a link to the list of oral histories I have conducted for various organisations, now stretching back over more than three decades.

 - Press for February 2019